BE REAL’s BodyKind™

 Lesson 1 - Appearance Bias

 Students learn about appearance bias—when a person is judged and treated differently based on how they look, rather than who they are or how they behave.
-Students take a gallery walk around the room of 24 Understanding Others body stories.
-Click here for a preview of the gallery walk.
+Students take a gallery tour around the room of 24 Understanding Others body stories.
+Click here for a preview of the gallery tour.
 These stories help students gain an awareness of how people of different sizes and abilities, with different skin shades, facial features, gender representations, and other identities experience the world.
 We discuss the impact of how appearance ideals and appearance bias have pressured people to try to conform to societal ideals of attractiveness.
 We analyze the costs to students of responding to the appearance pressure in their environment.
 Students also explore how body confidence can be enhanced by (1) viewing their bodies as instruments, not ornaments; (2) having gratitude for what their body does for them everyday; and (3) accepting natural body diversity.

 Lesson 2 - Self-Compassion and Social Media